Upper School Curriculum Guide

 COURSE SELECTION GUIDELINES

 - Honors Intensive French or Spanish requires approval from both the current language teacher and the approval of the Department Chair.
-A year-end grade of A- or better in his or her first foreign language is also required.
+A year-end grade of A- or better in the student’s first foreign language is also required.
 Students are expected to continue the sequence in their first foreign language concurrently with their Intensive course, at least through level 4.

 - No approval is required for regular courses.